 – Been approved by the Department of Justice (NI) as an appropriate qualification meeting the standards required under the Protocol governing arrangements for accreditation of Community-based Restorative Justice schemes

-As an additional outcome of the development, the knowledge unit in the Diploma has been regulated for use in both Northern Ireland and England as a separate award for learners from 16 years.
+As an additional outcome of the development, the knowledge unit in the Diploma has been regulated for use in Northern Ireland, England and Wales as a separate award for learners from 16 years.
 A group of learners has already successfully completed the SFJ Awards Level 3 Award in Understanding the Principles of Restorative Practice.
 Another cohort of learners has been registered for the SFJ Awards Level 4 Diploma in Restorative Practice and Processes.

 Both qualifications will be subject to ongoing monitoring and review by SFJ Awards and Time-Out Assessment Centre to ensure that they continue to meet the needs of community-based restorative practitioners.